 Two years later, at the age of 53, Corrie started a worldwide ministry that took her to more than 60 countries over the next 33 years, and gave her the opportunity to share God’s love and hope with many people.
 She visited believers in many countries where persecution was widespread and encouraged them with stories of her life and endurance in terrible conditions.
 Don’t think you’re too old to be used by God.

-One thing you may not know is that Corrie warned the western church about coming persecution and to be prepared for tribulation.
+One thing you may not know is that Corrie warned the eastern church about coming persecution and to be prepared for tribulation.
 In 1974, Corrie penned a letter, and I’d like to read a couple portions of it:

 Sometimes I get frightened as I read the Bible, and as I look in this world and see all of the tribulation and persecution promised by the Bible coming true.
 Now I can tell you, though, if you too are afraid, that I have just read the last pages.
 I can now come to shouting “Hallelujah!
 Hallelujah!” for I have found where it is written that Jesus said, “He that overcomes shall inherit all things: and I will be His God, and he shall be My son.”